Hyundai Ioniq 5 electric car on sale now, costs from £36,995

-The Hyundai Ioniq 5 electric car has been officially revealed with two battery sizes, up to two electric motors, around 290 miles of range and a £45,000 starting price for high-spec ‘Project 45’ models.
+Pricing for the Hyundai Ioniq 5 electric car has been officially confirmed for the UK.
+This £36,995 electric car will come with two battery and motor options, and up to 300 miles of range.
 Read on for full details.

 - New Hyundai Ioniq 5 revealed

 - Prices and specs confirmed

 - Futuristic styling

 - Up to 300 miles of range

 - 0-60mph in as little as 5.2 seconds

 - More versions coming in mid-2021

 The new Hyundai Ioniq 5 is the brand’s newest purpose-built electric car.
 It’s a family SUV alternative to the likes of the Volkswagen ID4 and Skoda Enyaq iV, and comes with up to 300 miles of range thanks to its 72.6kWh battery.